xenophene/auto-site/README.md

 tweaked from the HTML/JS source.
 The required libraries are Bootstrap and jQuery, both of which are already included in this directory.

-All you have to do is open constants.py, change a few things as per your need and run create.py